spacesuitdiver/react-native-pixel-color/README.md

 # React Native Pixel Color

-Returns the pixel color from a graphic at a given corrdinate.
+Returns the pixel color from a graphic at a given coordinate.

 ## Setup